maliksenpai/clrf-sticker/README.md

 ## Contributing ##

 I welcome contributions from the community!
-If you would like to contribute to Clfr Sticker, please follow these steps:
+If you would like to contribute to Clrf Sticker, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).